Samsung Galaxy S9 Series Released To Positive Reviews, But Limited Consumer Interest

 The review adds that even though it looks a lot like last year’s S8+, the fingerprint sensor is in a safer location and that Samsung has finally added stereo speakers.
 They think the new AR Emoji feature is overrated and that the phone may be a little overpriced.

 In another four-and-a-half star review, Digital Trends says Samsung’s focus on the low-light camera makes the S9+ a masterpiece.
 Columnist Julian Chokkattu thinks that the minor design and improvements are certainly worth the price.
-She describes the Samsung Galaxy S9+ as “a smooth pebble capable of skipping across water.”
+She describes the Samsung Galaxy S9+ as, “a smooth pebble capable of skipping across water.”

-Unfortunately, the word “boring” has been used to describe the S9 and S9+ too many times, and that’s not because it’s they are bad smartphones.
-2018 is the first time in years that Samsung didn’t really provide a noticeable upgrade to the S9 Series.
+Unfortunately, the word “boring” has been used to describe the S9 and S9+ too many times, and that’s not because they are bad smartphones.
+The year 2018 is the first time in years that Samsung didn’t really provide a noticeable upgrade to the S9 Series.
 In fact, when you first hold the S9 or S9+ in your hands, you won’t notice an immediate difference.
 Then, you’ll notice the dual-lens camera (on the S9+) and that the bezels are slightly thinner.

 The Galaxy S9 series went on sale one week ago in Korea.
 According to BGR, sales weren’t exactly through the roof.

-“Preorders haven’t been able to match the Galaxy S8’s performance, and first-day sales numbers were around 70% of the Galaxy S8, a new report says,” adding that the drop is pretty significant.
+“Preorders haven’t been able to match the Galaxy S8’s performance, and first-day sales numbers were around 70% of the Galaxy S8, a new report says,” they said, adding that the drop is pretty significant.

 One can’t judge sales just on a couple of reports, especially from overseas.
 It’s pretty obvious Samsung has a long-term plan.
 But the consensus on social media is that if you have the Galaxy S8, S8+, or Note 8, the upgrade isn’t worth it.